yl554/GDP_EconomicFreedomIndex/01-proposal/proposal.md

     ##      hist
     ##  ▁▂▂▇▆▂▁▁

+`CorporateTaxRate` represents the average tax rate applied to corporations on their revenues.
 The distribution of corporate tax rate is unimodal and only slightly right skewed.
 The mode of the distribution is around 28-30%.
 Since there is minimal skewing, we report the mean and the standard deviation as measures of center and spread.
 The mean corporate tax rate is 23.89% and the standard deviation is 8.88%.

 ``` r
 ggplot(data = economic_data, mapping = aes(x = PublicDebt)) +